| Russian Foreign Minister Sergei Lavrov told US

 dispute were "unacceptable" and threatened consequences, Moscow has

+said.
 The two senior diplomats spoke by telephone hours after President

 Vladimir Putin signed a treaty in the Kremlin making Ukraine's Crimea